A car expense for income tax purposes is a loss or outgoing to do with a car, including operating costs and depreciation.

 If you hate record-keeping, you will probably want to choose the method involving the least amount of record-keeping effort – the Cents Per Kilometre method.

-Each year you are allowed to choose the claim method which gives you the best result.
+Each year you can choose the claim method which gives you the best result.
 The best result for a particular year is not necessarily the biggest claim.
-For example, you can consider next year events, or likely events, such as the sale of a vehicle, or a significant change in circumstances.
+You can take into account next year events, such as the sale of a vehicle, or a significant change in circumstances.

 Vehicle claim methods (2)